CubeVic/My_notes/docs/APIs/Google/sheets/google_sheet_read.md

 ### `dateTimeRenderOption`

-This option will be used only if `valueRenderOption=FORMATTED_VALUE` and it affects how dates are rendered in the output. the options are:
+It is used only if `valueRenderOption=FORMATTED_VALUE`.
+It affects how dates are rendered in the output. the options are:

 - `SERIAL_NUMBER`
 - `FORMATTED_STRING`